FrontEndART/SonarQube-plug-in/README.md

-# FrontEndART SourceMeter plug-in for SONARQUBE™ platform
+# FrontEndART SourceMeter plug-in for SONARQUBEâ„¢ platform

 *FrontEndART* **[SourceMeter]** is a command line source code analyzer tool, which can perform **deep static analysis** of the source code of complex software systems written in **C/C++**, **C#**, **Java**, **Python**, and **RPG**.
 [FrontEndART] offers a **free version** of SourceMeter.

-*SourceMeter plug-in for SONARQUBE™ platform* ("plug-in" in the following) is an extension of the open-source [SONARQUBE]™ platform ("platform" in the following) for managing code quality.
+*SourceMeter plug-in for SONARQUBEâ„¢ platform* ("plug-in" in the following) is an extension of the open-source [SONARQUBE]â„¢ platform ("platform" in the following) for managing code quality.
 The plug-in executes SourceMeter from the platform and uploads the source code analysis results of SourceMeter into the platform's database.

 The plug-in is free and open-source, and provides all the usual platform code analysis results, extended with many additional metrics and issue detectors provided by the SourceMeter tool.